cyrex562/imgui-rs/docs/EXAMPLES.md

 **About mouse cursor latency**

-Dear ImGui has no particular extra lag for most behaviors, e.g. the last value passed to 'io.add_mouse_pos_event()' before NewFrame() will result in windows being moved to the right spot at the time of EndFrame()/Render().
+Dear Imgui has no particular extra lag for most behaviors, e.g. the last value passed to 'io.add_mouse_pos_event()' before NewFrame() will result in windows being moved to the right spot at the time of EndFrame()/Render().
 At 60 FPS your experience should be pleasant.

-However, consider that OS mouse cursors are typically drawn through a very specific hardware accelerated path and will feel smoother than the majority of contents rendered via regular graphics API (including, but not limited to Dear ImGui windows).
+However, consider that OS mouse cursors are typically drawn through a very specific hardware accelerated path and will feel smoother than the majority of contents rendered via regular graphics API (including, but not limited to Dear Imgui windows).
 Because UI rendering and interaction happens on the same plane as the mouse, that disconnect may be jarring to particularly sensitive users.
-You may experiment with enabling the io.mouse_draw_cursor flag to request Dear ImGui to draw a mouse cursor using the regular graphics API, to help you visualize the difference between a "hardware" cursor and a regularly rendered software cursor.
+You may experiment with enabling the io.mouse_draw_cursor flag to request Dear Imgui to draw a mouse cursor using the regular graphics API, to help you visualize the difference between a "hardware" cursor and a regularly rendered software cursor.
 However, rendering a mouse cursor at 60 FPS will feel sluggish so you likely won't want to enable that at